caikit/caikit/examples/text-sentiment/README.md

 python3 client.py
 ```

-The client code calls the model and queries it for sentiment analysis on a 2 different pieces of text.
+The client code calls the model and queries it for sentiment analysis on 2 different pieces of text.

 You should see output similar to the following: